Large Hadron Collider: Long Shutdown 2 (2018–2022)

 Long Shutdown 2 (LS2) started on 10 December 2018.
 The LHC and the whole CERN accelerator complex was maintained and upgraded.
 The goal of the upgrades was to implement the High Luminosity Large Hadron Collider (HL-LHC) project that will increase the luminosity by a factor of 10.
 LS2 ended in April 2022.
 The Long Shutdown 3 (LS3) in the 2020s will take place before the HL-LHC project is done.

 Run 3: third operational run (2022)

 LHC became operational again on 22 April 2022 with a new maximum beam energy of 6.8 TeV (13.6 TeV collision energy), which was first achieved on 25 April.
 It officially commenced its run 3 physics season on 5 July 2022.
-This round is expected to continue until 2026.
+This round continued until 2026.
 In addition to a higher energy the LHC is expected to reach a higher luminosity, which is expected to increase even further with the upgrade to the HL-LHC after Run 3.

+Long Shutdown 3 (2026–2030)

+Long Shutdown 3 (LS3) started in June 2026.
+LS3 will mark the most important intervention since the construction of the LHC.
+This involves the consolidation of the Super Proton Synchrotron (SPS) North Area, the dismantling of the CERN Neutrinos to Gran Sasso (CNGS) target area, the transformation of the Experimental Cavern North 3 (ECN3) into a high-intensity fixed-target facility, the renovation of the ISOLDE facility and various other works relating to consolidation, installation, maintenance and upgrades.
+The accelerator will gradually restart beginning in 2028 in order for HL-LHC to become operational in the 2030s.